Serena Williams And Daughter Olympia Twin In Pink Poodle Skirts For Adorable New Instagram Snap

 “When you look up ‘cuteness’ that pic appears,” a third follower commented under the shot.

-Serena finds it very important to spend time with her daughter, and recently revealed to Peoplethat she has been with the 19-month-old every day since she and her husband welcomed Olympia into the world.
+Serena finds it very important to spend time with her daughter and recently revealed to People that she has been with the 19-month-old every day since she and her husband welcomed Olympia into the world.

 “I’m a super hands-on mom.
 I am with her every day since she was born.
 We haven’t spent a day apart,” she admitted to the publication.
 “Despite my best efforts to be like, ‘Oh, I’ll take her with me’…It’s been really trying.
 This is a whole new territory for me.”